wlach/wrla.ch/activitypub/README.md

    ```sh
    uv run pywrangler d1 migrations apply wrla-ch-activitypub --remote
    ```

+   Run this again before deploying any revision that adds a migration.
+Wrangler records applied migrations and runs only the new ones.
+In particular, `0002_quote_authorizations.sql` must be present before deploying quote-post support.

 4. Install the signing key as a Worker secret without printing it: